-What is the difference between an HRV and an ERV?
+What is the difference between an ERV and an HRV?

-How do you choose between an HRV and an ERV?
+How to choose between an HRV and an ERV?

-How much fresh air is required and the best way to provide it are important issues.
-Energy recovery from exhaust air is becoming common place in cold regions, and two types of equipment can do this- an HRV (Heat Recovery Ventilation) and an ERV (Energy Recovery Ventilation.
+How much fresh air is required in homes and the best way to provide it are important issues.
+Energy recovery from exhaust air is becoming common place in cold regions, and two types of equipment can do this - an HRV (Heat Recovery Ventilation) and an ERV (Energy Recovery Ventilation.)

 Both HRVs and ERVs are somewhat new to mainstream home construction, and can often be confused.
 In an effort to clear that up, we will first explore why ventilation is so crucial, then explain the options and their best applications.

 In a cold climate zone, it meant that cold, dry winter air would need to be warmed as well as humidified having found it's way into a house - otherwise known as drafts, while hot and humid air would enter in the summer whether you wanted it or not.

 Nowadays, in the name of energy efficiency, houses are built to much higher standards of air tightness and building code all across North America is being updated to reflect this, so mechanical ventilation systems are essential to maintain healthy indoor air quality for the following reasons:

 - To provide oxygen for occupants since people deplete oxygen as they breath.
-In a reasonably airtight home with no ventilation you would feel the effects of that in quite short order.
+In a reasonably airtight home with no ventilation you would feel the effects of that in quite a short time.

-- To remove contaminants – because along with the toxins emitted by the human body (ammonia, benzene, carbon monoxide and methane to name but a few), chemicals in building materials and furnishings continue to off-gas for many years after installation.
+- To remove contaminants – because along with the toxins emitted by the human body (ammonia, benzene, carbon monoxide and methane to name but a few), toxic chemicals like formaldehyde in building materials and furnishings continue to off-gas for many years after installation.
 (Which is why choosing formaldehyde-free kitchen cabinets is recommended.)

 - To remove the excess humidity generated by normal human activity in order to ensure building durability and efficiency in heating, and to help prevent mold & mildew in homes.